 One type of shared control is \textit{human cooperation}, where the player is assisted by a human copilot.
 This modality is already available on some commercial gaming platforms such as Xbox~\cite{xboxControllerAssist} and PlayStation~\cite{ps5assistController}.
 However, it requires the presence of another person, thus introducing dependency on their availability and skills, ultimately reducing players' autonomy~\cite{ahmetovic2026shared}. \textit{Partial automation} is another type of shared control, in which the player is assisted by a software copilot, removing the dependency on others~\cite{ahmetovic2026shared}.
 However, partial automation is currently limited to a few commercial games~\cite{callOfDuty, marioKart, bayonetta, bayonetta2} and research prototypes~\cite{cimolino2021role, medeiros2015developing, hwang2017game, cimolino2023automation, cechanowicz2014improving}, while a generalizable solution remains unavailable.

 To inform the design of a generalizable assistive technology for partial automation, we explore how human cooperation and partial automation solutions can be used in practice.
-Specifically, we pose the following research questions: \begin{itemize} \item (\textbf{RQ1}) How effective is partial automation in supporting players compared to human cooperation? \item (\textbf{RQ2}) How do players collaborate in human cooperation and partial automation, and what are the differences? \item (\textbf{RQ3}) What functionalities should partial automation provide to assist players with upper-limb impairments? \end{itemize}
+Specifically, we pose the following research questions: \begin{itemize} \item[\textbf{RQ1}:] How do players perceive gaming in human cooperation and partial automation? \item[\textbf{RQ2}:] How do players collaborate in human cooperation and partial automation, and what are the differences? \item[\textbf{RQ3}:] What functionalities should partial automation provide to assist players with upper-limb impairments? \end{itemize}

 To answer these research questions, as a first contribution, we conduct a user study involving $13$ participants with upper-limb impairments, investigating how gaming unfolds in human cooperation and partial automation and how players collaborate with the copilot in these two modalities.
 Specifically, we focus on understanding how the (human or software) copilot assists the pilot with the game controls, in order to provide \textit{assistance by playing}~\cite{ahmetovic2026shared}.

 To support the study, as a second contribution, we developed \system{}, a configurable open-source research probe\footnote{ \url{https://anonymous.4open.science/r/GamePals-B88B}} that enables both human cooperation and partial automation in existing commercial video games. \system{} consolidates key features of prior shared-control systems into a single framework, allowing us to conduct the study with the commercial video game \textit{Rocket League}~\cite{rocketLeague}.